inexorgame-obsolete/media-essential-pre-open-source/readme.md

 # Inexor Data Files

-This repository contains all data for [Inexor](https://github.com/sauerbraten-fork/inexor).
+This repository contains all data for [Inexor](https://github.com/inexor-game/inexor).
-It is intended as the core package, featuring up our main depencies in a few ~100MB.
+It is intended as the core package, featuring up our main dependencies plus a few maps in ~300MB.
+Anything else can get delivered via custom packages ingame.

 ## Licensing
-A big problem we had to deal with when forking off Sauerbraten has been licensing.
+A big problem we had to deal with when forking off Cube 2: Sauerbraten has been licensing.
-This is why we decided to introduce a strict policy as you can find in [our wiki](https://github.com/sauerbraten-fork/inexor-data/wiki/License-Policy).
+This is why we decided to introduce a strict policy as you can find in [our wiki](https://github.com/inexor-game/data/wiki/License-Policy).

 ## How does the repo work?